zandermax/sfdx/README.md

 sfdx is a node module used to interact with Salesforce DX commands, hopefully in a more intuitive way than with the DX CLI itself. sfdx is meant to take some of the nuances of using Salesforce DX and make common operations easier.

 ## Installation
+Make sure you have the [Salesforce DX CLI](https://developer.salesforce.com/tools/sfdxcli) installed first!
+This module will let you know if you don't, but it will leave it up to you to actually install it.

 ```bash
 npm i sfdx --save